 - Our nurses care for patients with compassion and respect.
 They are mothers and sisters, husbands and brothers, and they know what it means to be a patient or have a loved one who’s ill.

-Nursing care at Froedtert & the Medical College of Wisconsin sets the standard for excellence, and anybody who’s been a patient in a hospital knows how important superior nursing is to healing.
+Froedtert & MCW nursing care sets the standard for excellence, and anybody who’s been a patient in a hospital knows how important superior nursing is to healing.
 Our nurses are compassionate, clinically competent and culturally sensitive professionals.
 They are the pivotal link in delivering consistently excellent patient care.
-And that’s what makes Froedtert & the Medical College of Wisconsin exceptional.
+And that’s what makes the Froedtert & MCW health network exceptional.

 Schools of Nursing

-Froedtert Hospital and Community Memorial Hospital offer outstanding opportunities to provide valuable learning experience for Instructors and Students from the Schools of Nursing in the greater Milwaukee area.
+Froedtert Hospital, Community Memorial Hospital and St. Joseph's Hospital offer outstanding opportunities to provide valuable learning experience for instructors and students from the Schools of Nursing in the greater Milwaukee area and across southeastern Wisconsin.